Scope Proposal & Explainer

 How does scope interact with the nesting module?

-With the nesting syntax, we could allow the @scope rule to be nested inside an existing selector block, much like @nest, and establish scope-root based on the outer selector.
-In this case, the scope-root selector must be nest-containing (have & somewhere in it), with an implied value of &.
-These three code-blocks would have the same meaning:
+In the nesting syntax, for example, we would allow the @scope rule to be nested inside an existing selector block.
+The scope rule could establish a scope-root based on the parent selector, using &.
+These examples would have the same meaning:

 /* explicit scope with root */